jcomicsutils/discography-archive-tools/README.md

     * Browse to the directory where you saved the extension files and select the `manifest.json` file.

 2.  **Accessing Features:**
-    * Click the extension icon and select desired feature; Or
+    * Click the extension icon and select the desired feature; Or
     * Navigate to any Bandcamp album page (`*.bandcamp.com/album/*`) or track page (`*.bandcamp.com/track/*`).
     * Right-click anywhere on the page to open the context menu.
     * Look for the "Bandcamp Tools" submenu.